Common Myths About Hypnosis, and how they apply to Comedy Stage Hypnosis Shows.

-That being said, Stage Hypnosis volunteers do become less inhibited during the performance.
-The combination of being in the trance state, plus the thrill of being up on stage, is a bit like having a few cocktails.
-It’s a party people!
+That being said, stage hypnosis volunteers DO become less inhibited during the performance.
+The combination of being in the trance state, plus the thrill of being on stage, is a bit like having a few cocktails.

 #3: Hypnosis is Sleep